 “Horeb, old friend, open up.
 The time has come.
-Our work draws to an end and a long wait is dawning a new day.”
+Our work draws to an end and the long wait is now dawning a new day.”

 With these words and a gentle nudge, God opens the world to a savior, reborn from out of the grave in the city of Jerusalem, Christ the Lord.